MicrosoftDocs/azure-devops-docs/docs/tfs-server/architecture/architecture.md

 <a name="clienttier"></a>
 ### Client tier

 The client tier communicates with the application tier through the server object model, and uses the same Web services that are listed for that tier.
-This is true whether you deploy TFS locally, or if you use Visual Studio Team Services.
+This is true whether you deploy TFS locally, or if you use VSTS.
 Besides that model, the client tier consists of Visual Studio Industry Partners (VSIP) components, Microsoft Office integration, command-line interfaces, and a framework for check-in policies.

 <a name="config-info"></a>